dashcommunity/proposal-dash-community/proposal.md

 > "Having lots of people involved with Dash is what makes it successful!" - Evan Duffield

+The primary motivation for this project is to increase the value of dash.
+As Evan's sentiment above suggests, I believe this is best achieved through sustainable community growth.
+For growth to be sustainable, two things are required:

+* increase community contribution
+* decrease project centralization

+The two go hand in hand; Dash becomes more decentralized as independent community members contribute to it.
+This is obvious to some, but it bears repeating and expounding upon.
+I have begun to make the case more explicit in this [blog post about decentralization](https://github.com/dashcommunity/blog/blob/master/shift_to_decentralization.md).

-Many people are eager to contribute to Dash.
-Many are not sure where or how to begin.
-This project will help answer those questions.
-New-comers and seasoned dashers alike will have the opportunity to contribute using an open, easy-to-use platform that offers financial incentives for quality content.
+Many people are eager to contribute to Dash, but many are not sure where or how to begin.
+Or, they know where and how to contribute, but they cannot financially justify altruistically contributing to the project.
+To increase community contribution, two things are required:

-Increasing community contribution will help Dash become more decentralized, which is a healthy transition for any cryptocurrency that wishes to achieve sustainable adoption, while remaining resiliant to outside attacks and competition.
+* lower the barrier to entry
+* raise the incentive to enter

 There are many useful tools and resources in the Dash ecosystem:
 * [Dash.org](https://www.dash.org/) and the accompanying [forum](https://www.dash.org/forum/)